 \section{Experimental Setup}

 \textbf{Gender and Racial Bias Word Lists:} Our analysis focuses on studying gender bias and racial bias, which are two of the most commonly examined stereotypes in PLMs.
 For gender bias, we employ attribute and target word lists used in prior literature \citep{zhao-etal-2018-learning,masahiro2019gender}.
 In total, the gender attribute word list contains 444 unique words (222 pairs of feminine-masculine words), and the target list contains 84 gender related stereotypical words.\footnote{\url{https://github.com/kanekomasahiro/context-debias}} For racial bias, we examine the stereotypical association between Caucasian/African American terms and stereotypical words.
-Specifically, we use the attribute word list and the target word list proposed in prior work~\citep{manzini-etal-2019-black}.
-The racial attribute word list contains 6 unique words (3 pairs of African-American vs. Caucasian words), and the target list contains 10 racial related stereotypical words.\footnote{\url{https://github.com/TManzini/DebiasMulticlassWordEmbedding/}}
+Specifically, we use the attribute word list and target word list proposed in prior work~\citep{manzini-etal-2019-black}.
+The racial attribute word list contains 6 unique words (3 pairs of African-American vs. Caucasian words), and the target list contains 10 racial stereotypical words.\footnote{\url{https://github.com/TManzini/DebiasMulticlassWordEmbedding/}}

 \textbf{External Corpus for Bias Estimation:} We use the News-commentary-v15 corpus to obtain contextualized word embeddings for PLMs and identify biased heads using the bias estimation method (Sec. \ref{subsec:bias-estimation}).
-News-commentary-v15 corpust has often been used in prior PLM bias assessment and debiasing work \citep{masahiro2019gender,liang-etal-2020-towards}.\footnote{The dataset contains news commentaries, released for the WMT20 news translation task.
+This corpus has often been used in prior PLM bias assessment and debiasing work \citep{masahiro2019gender,liang-etal-2020-towards}.\footnote{The dataset contains news commentaries, released for the WMT20 news translation task.
 We use the English data. \url{https://www.statmt.org/wmt20/translation-task.html}}